seanpm2001/SNU_2D_ProgrammingTools_IDE_KiXtart/README.md

 </details>

 Translations in languages other than English are machine translated and are not yet accurate.
 No errors have been fixed yet as of February 5th 2021.
-Please report translation errors [here](https://github.com/seanpm2001/SNU_2D_ProgrammingTools_IDE_<LanguageNameWithUnderscores>/issues/) make sure to backup your correction with sources and guide me, as I don't know languages other than English well (I plan on getting a translator eventually) please cite [wiktionary](https://en.wiktionary.org) and other sources in your report.
+Please report translation errors [here](https://github.com/seanpm2001/SNU_2D_ProgrammingTools_IDE_KiXtart/issues/) make sure to backup your correction with sources and guide me, as I don't know languages other than English well (I plan on getting a translator eventually) please cite [wiktionary](https://en.wiktionary.org) and other sources in your report.
 Failing to do so will result in a rejection of the correction being published.

 Note: due to limitations with GitHub's interpretation of markdown (and pretty much every other web-based interpretation of markdown) clicking these links will redirect you to a separate file on a separate page that isn't my GitHub profile page.
 You will be redirected to the [seanpm2001/seanpm2001 repository](https://github.com/seanpm2001/seanpm2001), where the README is hosted.

-Translations are done with Google Translate due to limited or no support for the languages I need in other translation services like DeepL and Bing Translate.
+Translations are done with various translation services.
 For some reason, the formatting (links, dividers, bolding, italics, etc.) is messed up in various translations.
 It is tedious to fix, and I do not know how to fix these issues in languages with non-latin characters, and right to left languages (like Arabic) extra help is needed in fixing these issues

 ***